o1-labs/docs2/docs/zkapps/o1js-reference/modules.md

 ```

 In addition to creating types composed of Field elements, you can also include auxiliary data which does not become part of the proof.
-This, for example, allows you to re-use the same type outside snarkyjs methods, where you might want to store additional metadata.
+This, for example, allows you to re-use the same type outside o1js methods, where you might want to store additional metadata.

 To declare non-proof values of type `string`, `number`, etc, you can use the built-in objects `String`, `Number`, etc.
 Here's how we could add the voter's name (a string) as auxiliary data: